 While the revenue recognition principle can be useful for many reasons, it’s important to separate recognized payments from your understanding of “spendable money.”
 Learning how important the revenue recognition standard is will become more obvious once you start to seeing it as a measure of success.
 Your financial health will be positively impacted, and you'll begin to see it in your financial statements!

-Occasionally, the Financial Accounting Standards Board updates these principles to reflect new needs in accounting as business evolves, so it’s also important to keep up with the most recent standards.
+Occasionally, the Financial Accounting Standards Board updates these principles to reflect new needs in accounting as the business evolves, so it’s also important to keep up with the most recent standards.
 This principle was last updated in May 2014, when the FASB clarified how to recognize revenue and worked to establish a general standard for revenue accounting with the International Accounting Standards Board (IASB).
 With many of the past’s inconsistencies now gone, it’s much easier to record revenue and work with your accountant to measure your company’s success.
-Leveraging a high quality bookkeeping solution can help you get things in order quickly with this new revenue recognition model!
+Leveraging a high-quality bookkeeping solution can help you get things in order quickly with this new revenue recognition model!

 Ready to Learn More?